openlattice/openlattice-help-site-old/faq.md

 * [Read more about how to assign and revoke user permissions](/guides/permissions/)

+## What data formats can I integrate into Loom?

+We support any data format supported by Apache Spark: CSV, Parquet, Postgres, and any JDBC datasource.

+If you need to use a data format that's not on this list, please reach out to us at [{{site.email}}](mailto:{{site.email}}) and we'll see what we can do to help.

 ## How much does Loom cost?
 All of Loom's core services are **free**.
 This includes:

+* Unlimited number of data integrations
 * Making datasets available for download
 * Removing PII through de-identification
 * Linking and Merging across multiple datasets